'Annual house price growth slowed in September against a backdrop of shrinking disposable incomes'

 Property types

-Owners of semi-detached houses saw the biggest rise in property prices in Ashfield in September – they increased 1.6 per cent, to £176,524 on average.
-Over the last year, prices rose by 11.9 per cent.
+Owners of semi-detached houses saw the biggest rise in property prices in Broxtowe in September – they increased 1.1 per cent, to £235,536 on average.
+Over the last year, prices rose by 17.2 per cent.

 Advertisement